-They say the extra calories will be very helpful in the weight gain process.
+They say the extra calories will be beneficial in the weight gain process.

 However, this makes patients fall in love with junk food.

-I would advise the Marfan syndrome patients with funnel chest to not eat any junk food just to gain weight.
+I would advise the Marfan syndrome patients with funnel chests not to eat any junk food to gain weight.